Geodesic completion of big bangs from emergent geometry

-While $\rho_\lambda(t)$ {\em smoothly} changes sign at $t = t_\ast$, pressure diverges, signifying a sudden \cite{Barrow:2004xh} singularity in Einstein frame similar to the Big Brake \cite{Gorini:2003wa}.
+While $\rho_\lambda(t)$ {\em smoothly} changes sign at $t = t_\ast$, the pressure diverges, signifying a sudden \cite{Barrow:2004xh} singularity in Einstein frame similar to the Big Brake \cite{Gorini:2003wa}.
 The name Big Brake refers to the fact that the Einstein-frame deceleration parameter diverges at $t=t_\ast$ due to the pressure pole.

-However, in causal frame the scale factor $a(t)$ smoothly bounces, but not because $H$ changes sign in eq.~(\ref{eq:adot1}), rather because the Einstein-frame lapse function ${N = -\rho_\lambda/\lambda}$ does.
-In fact, the Einstein-frame Hubble parameter remains positive throughout, assuming $\lambda \ll \rho_{\rm tot}$.
+However, in causal frame the scale factor $a(t)$ smoothly bounces, but not because $H$ changes sign in eq.~(\ref{eq:adot1}), rather because the Einstein-frame lapse function ${N = -\rho_\lambda/\lambda}$ does. { Since $N(t)$ smoothly changes sign at $t = t_\ast$, the Einstein-frame metric momentarily degenerates at the crossing.
+The causal frame remains non-singular, and $n=1$ provides a regular foliation that is everywhere spacelike for both frames.
+All evolution equations (\ref{eq:adot1},\ref{eq:Hdot}, \& \ref{eq:rhodot2}) are regular through the $N=0$ crossing.}

-This is important because it shows that all fields coupled to the Einstein frame experience smooth time reversal, since their evolution equations are linear in $N$, e.g. in eqs.~(\ref{eq:adot1}-\ref{eq:Hdot}).
+The Einstein-frame Hubble parameter remains positive throughout, assuming $\lambda \ll \rho_{\rm tot}$.
+This is important because it shows that all Einstein-frame-coupled fields smoothly experience time reversal, since their evolution equations are linear in $N$, e.g. in eqs.~(\ref{eq:adot1}-\ref{eq:Hdot}).
 The sole exception is $\rho_\lambda$ (equivalently $N$), whose velocity $\dot\rho_\lambda$ does not change sign when $N$ does, as shown in eq.~(\ref{eq:rhodot2}).

 Unlike previous approaches that require distributional matter sources \cite{Keresztes:2012zn}, we have regularized the Big Brake singularity by choosing the {\em causal-frame} lapse function $n$ to be finite.
-This implies the Einstein-frame lapse function smoothly changes sign, which means the $t$-derivative of the scale factor (and of every matter field canonically coupled to the Einstein-frame metric) similarly change sign.
-As seen in Fig.~(\ref{fig:bounce}), time reversal is what prevents the scale factor from decreasing below $a(t_\ast) = a_{\rm min}$, rather than any gravitationally-repulsive matter source, or modified gravity.
-This Big Crunch-avoidance mechanism is therefore robust against arbitrary additions of matter, e.g., isotropizing ultra-stiff ($w>1$) fluids \cite{Erickson:2003zm}.
+This implies the Einstein-frame lapse function smoothly changes sign, which means the $t$-derivative of the scale factor (and of every matter field canonically coupled to the Einstein-frame metric) similarly changes sign.
+As seen in Fig.~\ref{fig:bounce}, time-reversal is what prevents the scale factor from decreasing below $a(t_\ast) = a_{\rm min}$, rather than any gravitationally-repulsive matter source, or modified gravity. { Remarkably, the bounce caused by the sign change of $N(t)$ is a purely kinematic effect dependent on $\rho_\lambda$ crossing a surface in phase space, and not on its gravitational coupling $\lambda$, since we are not relying on $H(t)$ changing sign.
+For this reason $\lambda$ can be arbitrarily small.} This Big Crunch avoidance mechanism is therefore robust against arbitrary additions of matter, e.g., isotropizing ultra-stiff ($w>1$) fluids \cite{Erickson:2003zm}.